mojibake-dev/hMailEnum/README.md

 1. I do **NOT** know C#.
 I had never touched it before this project.
 SO much of this is vibes spaghetti, as I was very much in 'Rapid Prototyping' mode.
 2. This was largely developed on an ARM64 mac and thus tested on an ARM64 Windows 11 virtual machine.
 3. This was tested ONLY on the default install using the internal database.
 This doesn't adequately address more custom installations.
-However, the passwords for a custom installation will largely be the same- This tool won't handle the exfiltration of an external custom database.
+However, the storage of passwords for a custom installation will largely be the same- This tool won't handle the exfiltration of an external custom database.

 As such i do **NOT** make any guarantees about the functionality of this tool.
 "It Works On My Machine." <3